lukeify/notes/PiHole on UniFi OS 3.md

 This can be accomplished via `pihole updategravity`.
 The number of blocked domains displayed as being blocked in the web admin UI should now be correct.

-### PiHole won't let me restore from my backup!
+### PiHole won't let me restore from my backup

 When I attempted to restore my previous PiHole configuration from backup, I believe Safari automatically unarchived the `.tar.gz` file to a `.tar` file.
 I resolved this by unarchiving the `.tar` file to a directory, and then archiving it back to a `.tar.gz` file via the command `tar czf [out] [in]`.

-### How do I back-up long term query statistics of my PiHole?
+### How do I backup long term query statistics of my PiHole?

 This should be possible via backing up both the query and domain databases (`/etc/pihole/pihole-FTL.db` and `/etc/pihole/gravity.db`) respectively.
 More information on the contents and schema of PiHole's SQLite databases can be found [in the documentation][12].

 ## Notes

 - Specifying `ssh-rsa` is no longer needed to SSH into the device.
     This was resolved in Unifi OS 2.4.x.

 [1]: https://gist.github.com/lukeify/96e73218b4de79891a46a89fdc2c2045